cal-overflow/Build-A-Blog/src/content/posts/012-download-snapchat-memories.md

 ## Await the memory download

-This is by far the hardest step.
-Waiting...
+This is by far the hardest step. *Waiting*...

 ![Await download](/blog-images/memory-download/app-screen-4.png)